Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 “Optimization simply means that you take a bunch of little things that don’t seem to be very difficult to change and all of those little changes have a multiplying effect and you get a giant change from all of those tiny changes.” – Tony Robbins

-Too often we see the need for change as some overwhelming force that is unattainable, but this is far from accurate.
-We assess where we are, look ahead to where we want to be and feel discouraged because there’s a major disparity between the two.
-In reality, it is the incremental, day-to-day process of optimization that fuels revolutionary change.
+It is the incremental, day-to-day process of optimization that fuels revolutionary change.
 Each day at work, focus on little changes you can make right now as you maintain a long-term goal for larger changes.
 What can you do today to get more organized?
-Set manageable goals that inspire you to take action, instead of creating goals that are too lofty and giving up when you don’t meet them right away.
+Set manageable goals that inspire you to take action instead of creating lofty, unattainable goals and giving up when you don’t meet them right away.

 How can you outsource small tasks so you have more time to focus on other projects?
 If you make this daily commitment to optimization, you will see your long-term goals realized as well.

 “If we’re going to build a business, we not only need raving fan clients, we need a raving fan culture.
 Culture meaning everybody on your team works to create raving fan experiences.
 You’ve got to create raving fans if you want to be successful.” – Tony Robbins

 As far as business quotes go, this one is full of good advice.
 Your best salespeople are your customers and your employees.
 A raving fan will naturally sell your business because they have had a positive encounter with your company.
 They speak from their own experience, and other potential customers will sit up and listen if they’re singing your praises.
 That’s why the often unseen happy customer is your invisible teammate in your marketing mission.